 We source pre-owned consumer electronics for distribution outside of China primarily through mobile network operators and merchants in developed economies.
-Our pre-owned consumer electronics on our international portal also go through the standard inspection, grading and pricing process through our operation center in Hong Kong, and are then sold to other merchants internationally as well as consumers through other international e-commerce platforms, primarily in Hong Kong, the Southeast Asia, Africa, Europe and the Middle East.
+Our pre-owned consumer electronics on our international portal also go through the standard inspection, grading and pricing process through our operation center in Hong Kong, and are then sold to other merchants internationally as well as consumers through other international ecommerce platforms, primarily in Hong Kong, Japan, Africa, Europe and the Middle East.